Chiming Quartz Clock Movements

 SoundWestminster chime on the quarters and then strikes out the hours.

 HandsAny of the hands we sell for quartz clock movements will fit this unit.
 As far as the quartz units go, we only have the standard American “I” shaft units and hands.
 This means the hour hand will have a round hole and the minute hand would have a oblong hole.
 The hour hand goes on as a friction fit, then the minute hand goes on the upper post with its nut.
-A second hand can be used only if its wanted.
-All hands are sold separately and is offered here as well.
+You can use a second hand but it is optional.
+All hands are sold separately and are available here as well.

-PendulumThis movement comes with a free pendulum that is 16 inches at its longest.
-However it can be shortened to anything less than 16 inches with ease.
+PendulumThis movement supports a pendulum that is 16 inches at its longest.
+However you can shorten it to anything less than 16 inches with ease.
 The pendulum has three bob diameter options to choose from, the bob is the round disk at the bottom of the pendulum rod.
 Please note although this is a pendulum unit, it can be used with or without the pendulum.
-If a pendulum is not used, you can just lock the pendulum swinger to one side and not use it.
+If you do not use the pendulum, it can just lock the pendulum swinger to one side and not use it.
+These items are sold separately.

-Mounting PostThe movements threaded post comes in three lengths.
-This is the fat threaded part that takes the hex nut.
+Mounting PostThe movement has a post with threads and comes in three lengths.
+This is the fat part with the threads that takes the hex nut.
 This post length is what we measure, the actual part that the hands go onto sticks out another ¼ inch beyond this measurement, but we do not count that in the measurement.
 The post lengths available for this unit is either 5/16 long or 11/16 long.
 The posts are all 7/16 wide and this is wider then the typical ⅜ wide posts that are found on the market.
 Be sure the dial has a hole diameter of ½ inch wide for this to go through.

 - Westminster and then strike out the hourly count